hikeventures/hikeventures.github.io/_posts/2016-06-10-best-outdoor-watches.markdown

 ---
 layout: post
 title: The best GPS outdoor watches for 2016 with color display
-date: 2016-06-10 13:46:20 +0200
+date: '2016-06-10 13:46:20 +0200'
 comments: true
 published: true
 description: Our selection of the best outdoor smart watch for 2016.
 category: articles
-tags: [articles, best, watches]
+tags:
+  - articles
+  - best
+  - watches
 ---
-In this article I would like to present the best outdoor GPS watches with color display which are currently available for hiking, backpacking, running or any other outdoor activity.
+Today I would like to present you the best outdoor GPS watches with color display which you can wear on your next hiking or backpacking trip, for running or on any other outdoor activity.

-Currently, I am wearing a [Suunto Traverse](http://www.backcountry.com/suunto-traverse-gps-watch) which has a monochrome display.
-I am quite satisfied with my Suunto Traverse so far but would be interested to see which alternative outdoor watches would be available which feature a color display.
+At the moment I am wearing a [Suunto Traverse](http://www.backcountry.com/suunto-traverse-gps-watch) which has a monochrome display.
+I am quite satisfied with my Suunto Traverse so far but I would be interested to get an outdoor watch which features a color display.

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/90204224@N07/8620278312/in/album-72157648805512885/" title="Suunto Ambit 2"><img src="https://c1.staticflickr.com/9/8386/8620278312_aed75fec08_k.jpg" width="2048" height="1365" alt="best outdoor GPS watch color display 2016"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>

 <!--more-->

-Probably, one challenge of watches having a colour display and a GPS is the battery life.
+Probably one disadvantage of watches having a colour display and a GPS was their short battery life in the past.
 The <a href="http://amzn.to/1YdNH1H" rel="nofollow">Casio Smart Outdoor Watch WSD-F10</a> advertises it's watch with 3 days in monochrome mode however the WDS-F10 does not have a GPS built in.
-My Traverse lasts approximately 1 day if I switch the GPS on depending on the tracking frequency.
+My Traverse lasts approximately 1 day if I switch the GPS on depending on the tracking frequency and GPS accuracy.

-The watches are listed by their weight.
-The specifications like the battery life have been taken from the manufacturers website and I have not tested the watches myself.
+The watches in my list are sorted by their weight and I have taken the specifications like the battery life from the manufacturers website.
+I have not tested the watches myself yet.

 ---